 A fixed-rate mortgage has an interest rate that remains the same over the entire term of the mortgage, regardless of how interest rates change in the marketplace.

 An adjustable-rate mortgage has an interest rate that is fixed for a specific period of time and then changes on scheduled dates based on your mortgage agreement to reflect market conditions.
 The interest rate is based on a market index that is subject to change plus a margin that does not change (after the initial interest rate period, the interest rate can adjust up or down at regular intervals based on changes to the market index):

-- Market index: A published rate, such as the prime rate, LIBOR, or T-Bill rate.
+- Market index: A published rate, such as the prime rate, SOFR, or T-Bill rate.

 - Margin: The set percentage the lender adds to the index rate to determine the interest rate of an ARM.

 The initial interest rate is the total of these two values plus or minus small adjustments made by the lender due to market conditions.
 When the initial interest rate adjusts, and at each subsequent adjustment, the interest rate will be the total of the market index and the margin, subject to any increase or decrease limitations, often referred to as “rate caps” or “rate floors.”

 Comparing FRM and ARM

 ||What are the benefits?

 ||What are the drawbacks?